Materials & Recycling

 co-located with trash containers

-Glass / Metal / Plastic
+Glass / Aluminum / Tin / Plastic

 placed in separate recycling bins